 StorageType

 The storage type of the file system.
-Set the value to `advance`, which indicates the Advanced edition.
+Set the value to advance for the Advanced edition.

 For example, if you create a snapshot named B_Snapshot for an advanced file system and then use B_Snapshot to create a new file system, you must set